Dialectical Behaviour Therapy (DBT)

-DBT is a treatment method that is similar to cognitive-behavioral therapy (CBT) but emphasizes building skills to manage stress, mental health issues, and the psycho-social aspects of relationship building.
+Dialectical behaviour therapy (DBT) is a treatment method that’s similar to cognitive-behavioral therapy (CBT) but emphasizes building skills to manage stress, emotional response and regulation, mental health issues, and the psychological and social aspects of relationship building.

-There is some indication that certain individuals are more prone to react intensely (sometimes seen as emotional flooding) to unexpected relationship or emotional situations.
-Many of these situations tend to be related to family or friend relationships.
-Part of the theory underlying DBT is that certain individual’s levels of psychological arousal fluctuate or increase significantly more quickly than others, and have an overall higher level of emotional stimulation, which tends to take a larger amount of time to return to general baseline levels where they can remain calm and more grounded.
+Some people are more prone to react intensely to difficult and unexpected situations and they may experience emotional flooding – extremely uncomfortable and overwhelming feelings and thoughts.
+Many of these situations tend to be related to personal relationships with family or friends.
+Part of the theory underlying DBT is that some individual’s levels of psychological arousal fluctuate or increase significantly quicker than others, and they stay at an overall higher emotional level , which tends to take a longer amount of time to return to a general baseline levels where they can remain calm and more grounded.

 The characteristics of DBT include being:

 - Identify your personal strengths and build on them to expand your social skills and improve your self-identity.

 - Recognize and identify your thoughts, beliefs and actions that result in your distress and correct faulty ways of thinking.

 - Explore your relationships and work through any relationship issues.
 DBT may also include interactive activities that will help you to improve your interpersonal effectiveness, mindfulness, and distress tolerance skills.

 - You work towards making practical changes to your automatic behaviors that cause you distress.